gaurav987k/sports-analytics-pipeline/README.md

 ## 💼 Business Problem

-A **parent FMCG company** has acquired **Sports Bar**, a sports equipment e-commerce brand.
-The parent already has an analytics Gold layer.
+**Atlon**, a leading manufacturer of sports equipment, acquired **Sports Bar**, a fast-growing startup in the energy bars and athletic nutrition space.
+Atlon already had a mature, well-established analytics Gold layer.
 The challenge:

-> *How do you onboard a new child company into an existing analytics ecosystem — with different data schemas, messy data quality, and daily-vs-monthly grain mismatch — without disrupting the parent's reporting?*
+> *How do you onboard a new child company into an existing analytics ecosystem — with different data schemas, messy data quality, missing months of data, and daily-vs-monthly grain mismatch — without disrupting the parent's reporting?*

+Sports Bar's data was scattered across spreadsheets, cloud drives, and hastily built APIs.
+Their data formats didn't match Atlon's.
+Reporting cycles didn't align.
+Some months of Sports Bar data simply didn't exist — lost during their hyper-growth phase.

 **Solution:** Build an isolated Bronze → Silver → Gold pipeline for Sports Bar that:
 1. Cleans and standardizes child data independently (no parent dependency)
 2. Generates consistent surrogate keys that join safely with the parent schema
 3. Aggregates child daily data to monthly grain at the merge step
-4. Merges into the parent Gold layer via **Delta MERGE (upsert)** — idempotent and safe
+4. Merges into the Atlon Gold layer via **Delta MERGE (upsert)** — idempotent and safe

 ---